eCP: Equivariant Conformal Prediction with pre-trained models: Introduction

 Modern machine learning systems are increasingly deployed in settings where reliable uncertainty quantification is essential, such as robotics, autonomous navigation, and long-horizon forecasting.
 Conformal prediction (CP) has emerged as a principled and widely adopted framework for this purpose, providing finite-sample, distribution-free prediction sets with formal coverage guarantees under the mild assumption of data exchangeability \cite{vovk2005algorithmic,shafer2008tutorial}.
 Crucially, CP is post-hoc and model-agnostic: it can be applied on top of any pretrained predictor without retraining or architectural modification.
 Split conformal prediction extends this framework to modern supervised learning settings by separating training and calibration data \cite{lei2018distribution}.

 Despite these strengths \cite{angelopoulos2021gentle}, a well-known limitation of conformal prediction is efficiency.
-While coverage is guaranteed by design, the resulting prediction sets can become excessively large—particularly at high confidence levels or over long horizons—rendering the uncertainty estimates practically uninformative.
+While coverage is guaranteed by design, the resulting prediction sets can become excessively large---particularly at high confidence levels or over long horizons---rendering the uncertainty estimates practically uninformative.
 This issue is especially pronounced in sequential decision-making and trajectory prediction tasks, where compounding uncertainty quickly leads to overly conservative prediction regions.
 Recent work has proposed adaptive, weighted, and conditional variants of CP to improve efficiency without sacrificing coverage~\cite{romano2019conformalized,tibshirani2019covariate,gibbs2021adaptive}.

-At the same time, many real-world learning problems exhibit geometric or structural symmetries, such as translation, rotation, reflection, or time-shift invariance.
-These symmetries are often explicitly exploited during model training via data augmentation, equivariant architectures~\cite{cohen2016group,cohen2019spherical} or, more broadly, geometric deep learning approaches~\cite{bronstein2017geometric}.
-However, once a model is pretrained, such symmetry information is typically not leveraged during uncertainty quantification.
-Standard conformal prediction treats each sample in isolation, ignoring the fact that multiple transformed versions of the same input may be equivalent under a known symmetry group.
+More broadly, conformal methods have rapidly expanded across regression, classification, and structured prediction, with modern surveys documenting both their theoretical foundations and practical applications \cite{angelopoulos2021gentle}.